How To See the Northern Lights In Iceland: All You Need To Know

 Photographing the Northern Lights

-We are not professional photographers by any means and taking amazing photos of the Northern Lights can be tricky but here are some helpful tips for beginners that helped us.
+We are not professional photographers by any means and Aurora photography can be tricky but here are some helpful tips for beginners that helped us.

 What equipment do I need for Northern Lights photography?